CENTRE FOR HUMAN VIROLOGY AND GENOMICS

 We conduct all our research and service activities in line with quality management system (QMS), as CHVG continues to advance in laboratory systems quality implementation.

-The CHVG has state of the art equipment, and many more equipment have been added to the list.
-We welcome researchers who wants to collaborate with us, just send an email to chvg.micro@nimr.gov.ng or apokwuraiwe@nimr.gov.ng
+The CHVG has state of the art equipment, and many more equipment have being added to the list.
+We welcome researchers who wants to collaborate with us, just send an email to chvg.micro@nimr.gov.ng or os.amoo@nimr.gov.ng

-TRAININGS ON OFFER AT CHVG
+TRAININGS OFFER AT CHVG

-Quality Management System Training: As a certified and accredited laboratory, CHVG offers to the public several years of both theoretical and practical knowledge and experience gained on Quality Management System (QMS), to different individuals and laboratories who seek to improve their service delivery and become accredited.
+- Quality Management System Training: As a certified and accredited laboratory, CHVG offers to the public several years of both theoretical and practical knowledge and experience gained on Quality Management System (QMS), to different individuals and laboratories who seek to improve their service delivery and become accredited.

-Cost: N200,000 per participant
+Cost: | ₦200,000 per participant |

-Training duration: five (5) days
+Training duration | Five (5) days |

-Venues: CHVG Conference room, NIMR
+Venues: | CHVG Conference room, NIMR |

-Facilitators: Mrs. Morenike Igbinavbiere, Mr. Disu Tajudeen, Dr. Sam Amoo
+Facilitators: | Mrs. Morenike Igbinavbiere Dr. Sam Amoo |

-A Certificate will be issued at the end of the training.
+A Certificate will be issued at the end of the training |

 - Molecular and Genetic Techniques of infectious diseases Training: At our highly equipped and constantly evolving molecular labs, the basics of molecular techniques available (manual and automated) will be covered.
 This will be supported with practical sessions.
 The experience will be enriching due to the varied research activities occurring at the laboratory constantly.
 A tour of NIMR Central laboratory facility (which houses a next generation sequencer) will be conducted.

-Cost: N150,000 per participant
+Cost: | ₦150,000 per participant |

-Training duration: five (5) days (plus another optional 5 days of lab practical)
+Training duration: | Five (5) days (plus another optional 5 days of lab practical) |

-Venues: CHVG Conference room and the Molecular lab
+Venues: | CHVG Conference room and the Molecular Laboratory |

-Facilitators: Dr. Chika Onwuamah, Mr. Rahaman Ahmed, Dr. Sam Amoo
+Facilitators: | Dr. Chika Onwuamah, Dr. Sam Amoo, Dr. Azuka Okwuraiwe |

-A Certificate will be issued at the end of the training.
+A Certificate will be issued at the end of the training |

 Head, Centre for Human Virology & Genomics

-STAFF OF THE MONTH OF AUGUST, 2022
+STAFF OF THE MONTH OF JUNE, 2023

 NOTE: At the field name of service, please select “HVL Income” instead of “OI income” stated on the guide.
 This is crucial else you will not see the tests you want to pay for.
 Use the prices in the Clients handbook to fill in the unit cost per test you select.
 The total amount payable will then be automatically generated.
 You can then procedure to fill the remaining fields, and following the prompts to pay online using your bank card or generate an RRR code to use to pay cash at any bank.